motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/README.md

 Compositor Notes:

 - Remember to select a path in the compositor for the output(s).
-- You don’t need Denoising for the color passes and some other passes.
+- You don't need Denoising for the color passes and some other passes.
-- It’s only the light passes (e.g. Diffuse Direct) that create noise.
+- It's only the light passes (e.g. Diffuse Direct) that create noise.
-- Data Passes don’t automatically add the alpha layer so its set in the different passes.
+- Data passes don't automatically add the alpha layer so it's been added in the different passes.
-- You don’t need the denoise option ticketed if using denoise node in the different passes.
-- Denoise option only denoises the combined pass.
+- You don't need denoise option ticketed in render properties tab if using the denoise node in the compositor.
+See further details below.
+This denoise option only denoises the combined pass.
 - The layers are only denoised in the output folder (not the viewer panel).
+- If you uncheck a data pass it will appear as an empty layer in the exported image unless the socket is deleted from the export node.

 ![](https://github.com/motionforge/Blender-Render-Layers-and-Passes-Compositing-Template/blob/main/Images/Compositor%20v2.jpg)